cbevins/fire-behavior-simulator/docs/05_ClientAPI.md

   - Returns a reference to the DagNode instance named **nodeKey**, or throws an Error() if **nodeKey** doesn't exist.

 - ### Dag.requiredConfigNodes()
-  - Returns an array of references to all required *configuration* DagNodes (for the set of currently *selected* DagNodes) in topological order.
+  - Returns an array of references to all *required configuration* DagNodes for the set of currently *selected* DagNodes).
+The array is in computational topological order.

 - ### Dag.requiredNodes()
-  - Returns an array of references to all required DagNodes (for the set of currently *selected* DagNodes) in topological order.
+  - Returns an array of references to all *required* input, intermediate, configuration, and selected DagNodes for the set of currently *selected* DagNodes and configuration.
+The array is in computational topological order.

 - ### Dag.requiredInputNodes()
-  - Returns an array of references to all required *input* DagNodes (for the set of currently *selected* DagNodes) in topological order.
+  - Returns an array of references to all *required input* DagNodes for the set of currently *selected* DagNodes and configuration.
+The array is in computational topological order.

 - ### Dag.run()
-  - Iterates through all the current *input pool* values of all required input variables, updating all DagNode values with each iteration.
-At the end of each iteration, the storage class **store()** method is invoked to do something useful with the newly updated values.
+  - Iterates through all the current *input pool* values of all *required input* variables, updating all DagNode values with each iteration.
+At the end of each iteration, the storage class **store()** method is invoked to do something useful (store, save, print)with the newly updated values.
-  - When **Dag.run()** is invoked, all the required input variables get their (1 or more) input values from the *input pool*.
-If the input variable has no entries in the input pool, the variables current value is applied.
+  - When **Dag.run()** is invoked, all the *required input* variables get their (1 or more) input values from the *input pool*.
+If the input variable has no entries in the *input pool*, the variables current value is applied.
   - Returns a reference to this Dag.

 - ### Dag.select(array: nodeKeysOrRefs)